xzheng902/proj_hello_world/README.md

 # proj_hello_world
-A simple example python project
+This is a simple example python project